DumplingsDevs/Pipelines/README.md

 # Conventions
 - Generic result types must have a `class` constraint.
+- The `Input` must be the first parameter of the Dispatcher and Handler methods.
 - Result types for the Dispatcher and Handler must match.
 - Method parameters for the Dispatcher and Handler must match.
 - Input Generic Arguments indicate the result type.